life-itself/web3/README.md

 ### Web3

 * [Sean Bonner: Why Web3](https://blog.seanbonner.com/2021/10/26/why-web3/) - 2021-10-26 - by Sean Bonner.
-"Web3 upends the power structures we’ve grown accustomed to and puts artists and creators back into the drivers seat. ,,, Web3 offers a future where people are in charge of their own identities, not beholden to the whims of data hoarding corporations.
-People control their own accounts, own their own futures. ...
-So if you are asking “Why Web3?”
+"Web3 upends the power structures we’ve grown accustomed to and puts artists and creators back into the drivers seat…Web3 offers a future where people are in charge of their own identities, not beholden to the whims of data hoarding corporations.
+People control their own accounts, own their own futures…So if you are asking “Why Web3?”
 The answer is simple.
 Web3 is the future."

 ### Fat protocols